refinedev/refine/documentation/versioned_docs/version-1.0.xx/api-references/providers/i18n-provider.md

 ## Example

 Let's add multi-language support using the `react-i18next` framework.
-At the end of our example, our application will support both Turkish and English.
+At the end of our example, our application will support both German and English.

 [Refer to the react-i18n docs for detailed information &#8594](https://react.i18next.com/getting-started)